-In cultures around the world, spiders are rich with symbolism and meaning.
+In the decades I’ve been a best selling dream decoding expert and Dream Dictionary A to Z author, I have lost count of the number of messages I receive about spider dreams and requests to interpret their meaning.
+My response is always the same.
+To understand your spider dreams you need to start with the universal meaning and symbolism associated with spiders and then add in your own personal associations.
+In cultures around the world, spiders are rich with symbolism and contradictory meaning.
+They represent darkness and mystery but also productivity and power.
 Given their incredible ability to weave intricate, perfectly-constructed webs, they're known as creators — and therefore represent divine feminine energy (women are the creators of the world, after all!).
-They also represent knowledge and creativity: "Their bodies are shaped like the number 8 and they have 8 legs, symbolising infinite possibilities of creation," explained Shamanic Journey on its site.
+They also represent knowledge, ingenuity and creativity: "Their bodies are shaped like the number 8 and they have 8 legs, symbolising infinite possibilities of creation," explained Shamanic Journey on its site.
 Stories about spiders are commonly found in folklore, and they're thought of as spiritual by some.

 Major Feminine Energy